 We are therefore committed to creating and maintaining an inclusive learning and working environment that is free from discrimination, in which all members of our community are treated fairly and where diversity is valued.
-In putting this commitment into practice, we recognise that we have specific duties to prevent discrimination and to promote equality and greater understanding across a range of protected characteristics.
+In putting this commitment into practice, we recognise that we have specific duties actively to prevent discrimination and to promote equality and greater understanding across a range of protected characteristics.
 We will use this scheme to ensure that no prospective or actual student, academic or member of staff will be treated less favourably than any other, whether before, during or after their study or employment at St Hugh's College with reference to age, disability, race, gender identity, religion or belief, pregnancy and maternity, sex and sexual orientation, or length or type of contract (e.g. part-time or fixed term), or any combination of these characteristics.

-Our aim
+Our Aim

-St Hugh's College aims to provide an inclusive environment which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all its academics, staff and students are respected to assist them in reaching their full potential.
+St Hugh's College aims to provide an inclusive and diverse environment which promotes equality and maintains a working, learning, and social environment in which the rights and dignity of all its academics, staff and students are respected to assist them in reaching their full potential.
 The College will work to remove any barriers which might deter people of the highest potential and ability from applying to the College, as academics, staff or students.
+The College understands "potential" and "ability" in broad ways that encompass but are not limited to documented academic excellence.